 Eat a Well-Balanced Diet

 I'm not an advocate for any particular diet (Paleo diet, macrobiotic diet, vegan diet, etc.) and instead advise you to consult a nutritionist to create a diet specifically tailored to you.
-One thing's for
+One thing's for sure though, no one's ever said eating more junk food is a good idea!

 Get Enough Sleep